Alice Vrielink

-Alice Vrielink is a structural biologist and Professor of Structural Biology in the School of Molecular Sciences at the University of Western Australia.
+Alice Vrielink is a Canadian-Australian structural biologist and Professor of Structural Biology in the School of Molecular Sciences at the University of Western Australia.
 She is known for her work determining the structures of macromolecules such as enzymes and nucleic acids.

 Education

 Vrielink earned a Bachelor of Science in Chemistry and Masters of Science in Physical Chemistry at the University of Calgary in Canada.
 For her master's research she worked on ligands of angiotensin, a hormone involved in regulating blood pressure.
 She received a PhD in 1989 from the University of London where she worked on the structure of cholesterol oxidase.
 She also has a Diploma in Crystallography from the Imperial College of Science and Technology, London.

 Career

 Vrielink was an Assistant and Associate Professor at McGill University in Canada from 1994 to 2001.
-From 2000 until 2007 she served as a Research Professor at the University of California, Santa Cruz and then joined the faculty at University of Western Australia as Professor of Structural Biology in 2007.
+From 2000 until 2007, she served as a Research Professor at the University of California, Santa Cruz and then joined the faculty at University of Western Australia as Professor of Structural Biology in 2007.

 Vrielink was a member of the 2014 National Committee on Crystallography.
 She is a past president of the Society of Crystallographers of Australia and New Zealand (SCANZ).